albertniyonsenga/coding-lab/README.md

 # Execute the startup file
 ./startup
 ```
-Finally, we can get who didn't submit and which assignments they didn't submit, cheers to our **Submission Reminder App**.
+Finally, we can get who didn't submit and which assignments they didn't submit; cheers to our **Submission Reminder App**.

 ### Thanks for your time 🤝